pirapira/evmverif/readme.md

 ## Advantages

-The framework is aware of the re-entrance situations.
-Re-entrance can be nested arbitrarily deeply, but the proven invariants hold still.
+The framework is aware of the reentrancy situations.
+Reentrancy can be nested arbitrarily deeply, but the proven invariants hold still.

 ## Limitations